Mechanical engineer

 Discover what's on offer at your school on Apprenticeships.scot.

-You can enter a Higher National Certificate (SCQF level 7) or Higher National Diploma courses (SCQF level 8) with National 4/5 qualifications and one to two Highers or equivalent qualifications.
+You can enter a Higher National Certificate (SCQF Level 7) or Higher National Diploma courses (SCQF Level 8) with National 4/5 qualifications and one to two Highers or equivalent qualifications.

-Entry to a degree (SCQF level 9/10) requires National 5 qualifications and Highers at BBBB with Advanced Higher preferred, or a relevant HNC/HND.
+Entry to a degree (SCQF Level 9/10) requires National 5 qualifications and Highers at BBBB with Advanced Higher preferred, or a relevant HNC/HND.

-Qualifications that show understanding and experience of the industry such as Skills for Work Engineering Skills (SCFQ level 4).
+Qualifications that show understanding and experience of the industry such as Skills for Work Engineering Skills (SCFQ Level 4).

 Employers value work experience so finding courses with work placements or an internship, or working for a year in industry can be especially useful.

-Once in a job it could benefit your career if you worked towards incorporated or chartered status with a relevant industry body and apply to the Engineering Council.
-You can also improve your career prospects by completing the Institution of Mechanical Engineers (IMechE) continuing professional development (CPD) courses that allow you to develop specific skills and knowledge required by the automotive industry.
+You can also improve your career prospects by completing the Institution of Mechanical Engineers (IMechE) continuing professional development (CPD) courses.
+These allow you to develop specific skills and knowledge required by the automotive industry.